Lawsuit filed against apartment in killing of Botham Jean

 Jean was fatally shot on Sept.
 6, 2018, by white Officer Amber Guyger, who testified she thought he was an intruder.
 Guyger was fired and charged with murder.
 She was convicted last year and sentenced to 10 years in prison.

-South Side Flats, an apartment management company and a lock company also named in the suit did not immediately respond to calls and phone messages seeking comment Thursday.
+South Side Flats, an apartment management company and a lock company also named in the suit did not immediately respond to phone messages seeking comment Thursday.

 The lawsuit said there were multiple incidents at the complex where the doors and locking mechanisms didn’t operate on a consistent basis.
 The lawsuit says that when Guyger arrived at his door - one floor above hers - his door either hadn’t closed as it was designed to do or her key fob allowed her to enter an apartment that wasn’t hers.